Mark-MDO47/Know-How-Arduino-SteamPunk-Goggles/README.md

 https://github.com/FastLED/FastLED/blob/master/examples/Fire2012WithPalette/Fire2012WithPalette.ino

 This code is just for fun; not trying to make it an example of how to code in serious applications.

+UPDATE:
+See post on TWIT Know-How group in Google Plus: https://plus.google.com/100452347452995185114 See the mention received on TWIT.TV Know-How Episode 225: https://twit.tv/shows/know-how/episodes/225?autostart=false Thanks Fr.
+Robert Ballecer and Bryan Burnett for the shout-out!!!
+Sorry my comment was such a jaw buster!